brian14708/wh-briefings/presidential-actions/2021-12/2021-12-22-a-proclamation-on-the-50th-anniversary-of-the-national-cancer-act-of-1971.md

 modified_time: 2021-12-22 10:38:59-05:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/12/22/a-proclamation-on-the-50th-anniversary-of-the-national-cancer-act-of-1971/
 published_time: 2021-12-22 10:27:37-05:00
-title: A Proclamation on the 50th Anniversary Of The National Cancer Act Of 1971
+title: "A Proclamation on the 50th Anniversary Of The National Cancer Act Of\_1971"
 ---

 Half a century ago, on December 23, 1971, policymakers, researchers,